IcaroBichir/infocrazy/_posts/posts/2015-06-13-building-a-dynamically-linked-docker-v-1-6-2.markdown

 Udev Sync Supported: false
 {% endhighlight %}

 Docker is meant to be built statically as it tries to contain everything it needs in the binary.
-If the return is false, your Docker is running statically and we <a href="https://github.com/docker/docker/issues/4036#issuecomment-111174341"> need to work on that.</a>
+If the return is false, your Docker is running statically and we <a href="https://github.com/docker/docker/issues/4036#issuecomment-111174341" target="_blank"> need to work on that.</a>

 Check if docker is running dynamically with the following command: